Window Security Bars & Folding Security Gates

 Window bars may not be the choice for every window in your home, as they do change the appearance of the window.
 In some instances, security window film may be a preferred option.
 But bars should be considered for the most vulnerable windows to prevent breakage and forced entry.

 A good start is to install bars on the windows that are least visible and easiest to reach.
 Basement windows are especially susceptible to burglary: They are low, and often hidden in shadows and obscured by shrubs and fences or window wells, allowing intruders to enter out-of-sight of your neighbours.

 Most residential window bars are installed from the inside of the home and window.
-But in some cases where windows border on driveways or alleyways, custom wrought iron bars are mounted on the exterior to not only provide protection from intruders, but also from projectiles resulting from kids playing soccer and street hockey, etc.
+But in some cases where windows border on driveways or alleyways, custom wrought iron bars are mounted on the exterior to not only protect from intruders, but also projectiles resulting from kids playing soccer and street hockey, etc.

 Window bars can be useful protection for detached garages with windows where alarm systems are difficult to install.

 While window security bars can be a source of protection, installed incorrectly they can be a fire hazard.
 In many jurisdictions, window bars must have the capacity to be easily open from the inside.
 If you are considering installing your own window bars, ensure they have a quick release key system and that the keys are kept in close proximity to the window bars, in plain sight for occupants, but out of arms reach of a potential intruder still outside.